andr-nau/weather_history/README.md

 ### Exploring weather history in Kyiv city, Ukraine.

-__Besides training tasks from [Data Analysis course](https://www.linkedin.com/learning/python-data-analysis-2015) (to find and visualize a data for US cities), I'm interested in climate changing in Kyiv city, Ukraine - my home city.__
+After the training during [Data Analysis course](https://www.linkedin.com/learning/python-data-analysis-2015) (learning NumPy by exploring weather statistics), I have been excited to extend this experience and to investigate some additional features of climate changing, specifically for Kyiv city, Ukraine - my home city.

+In brief, I want to see overall behavior of climate in Kyiv during observable period, and, for example, trends for winter temperature.
+I would like to know if I can see a lot of snow next winter.

-I'm using data from station "KIEV, UP", Network:ID "GHCND:UPM00033345".
+I'm using dataset from station "KIEV, UP", Network:ID "GHCND:UPM00033345".
 Location: Ukrainian Hydrometeorological Institute.
+Latitude / Longitude: 50.4000° / 30.5331°, Elevation: 166 m.
 The largest set of data comparing to other stations: from 1881-01-01 to 2020-07-20.
-(Latitude / Longitude: 50.4000° / 30.5331°, Elevation: 166 m)

 Data access provided by Global Historical Climatology Network - ([GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn)).
 This is data service from the USA National Oceanic and Atmospheric Administration, NOAA / National Centers for Environmental Information, NCEI (former National Climatic Data Center, NCDC)